riscv-non-isa/riscv-arch-test/riscv-target/example-target/README.txt

 Whichever linker script you choose to use, you will have to modify the example to fit your enviroement address space.

-Under /devcie you will find a compliance_model.h file.
+Under /devcie you will find a model_test.h file.
 This provides the macros and some code that is specific to your environment.

-For example if you are using the linksplit.ld file for a template for your linker script then in the compliance_model.h file you will have use the code to copy the data sections from the boot device to ram.
+For example if you are using the linksplit.ld file for a template for your linker script then in the model_test.h file you will have use the code to copy the data sections from the boot device to ram.

 // For code that has a split rom/ram area
 // Code below will copy from the rom area to ram the